Monaleo album cover Who Did The Body, featured on the Eclectic Counseling blog discussing culturally responsive therapy in Austin.

 Who Did The Body?

-As a native Texan, I have a natural affinity towards the Houston rapper girlies, and Monaleo is no exception.
-Her music displays her smarts, wit, and incredible wordplay.
-Her storytelling is captivating.
-And what she shares about her own personal story regarding mental health challenges, including her openness about depression and suicidality, shows a vulnerability that is just as powerful as her confidence.
+As a native Texan, I have a natural affinity for Houston's rap girlies, and Monaleo is no exception.
+Her music showcases her intelligence and wit through incredible wordplay, and her storytelling is truly captivating.
+What she shares about her personal journey with mental health, including her openness regarding depression and suicidality, reveals a vulnerability that is just as powerful as her confidence.
+When I listened to her latest release, Who Did The Body?, I immediately knew I wanted to unpack it.

 "It's a lot of people wondering, but they scared to ask it / When it's all said and done, what the f*ck happens?"

-Life After Death - Monaleo
+Life After Death

 "You gotta cook and clean and wash everything / You got a roof over your head, what more do you need? / For the longest those words have been following me / So much so as an adult I forgot I had needs"

-Diary of an OG - Monaleo
+Diary of an OG

 "Just 'cause you turn the other cheek, ni99a that don't make you no hoe, listen"

-Tamron Hall - Monaleo
+Tamron Hall

 "What about everything, that I did in my life?
 Will it be forgotten, as soon as I die?"

-Dignified - Monaleo
+Dignified

-Sexy Soulaan - Monaleo
+Sexy Soulaan

 This is general information, not therapeutic advice.
 If you are in crisis, please contact the 988 Suicide & Crisis Lifeline.